-Investors should be better protected and financial market trading made fairer according to draft EU rules approved by Parliament on Friday 26 October.
+Investors should be better protected, and financial market trading made fairer, by draft EU rules voted by Parliament on Friday.
 These rules would apply to all investment firms and to almost all financial instruments, from bonds to commodity derivatives.
-MEPs also voted to tighten up proposed rules on high-frequency trading.
+MEPs also tightened up proposed rules on high-frequency trading.

 "This is the core of financial legislation: we regulate financial markets, rather than individual financial products, as we used to do in the past.
 All trading facilities must be subject to rules, which is why we established the organised trading facility category.
 We also want to have the clear rules on high-frequency trading, so as to curb speculation without harming the real economy.
-There is no risk-free financial market, but where there is financial trade, it should take place on regulated markets and be connected to the real economy," said German Christian Democrat MEP Markus Ferber.
+There is no risk-free financial market, but where there is financial trade, it should take place on regulated markets and be connected to the real economy", said lead MEP Markus Ferber (EPP, DE).